 Any work or activity which is carried out by a person, a necessary and regular part of which consists mainly of the person having access to, or contact with, children.

 Good safeguarding practice means that, as far as possible, management and supervision arrangements are such that substantial, unsupervised access to children is limited.

 Under Schedule 1, Part 1, Paragraph 7, of the National Vetting Bureau Act (as amended by paragraph 27 of the Criminal Justice [Spent Convictions and Certain Disclosures Act] 2016) also requires:

-In other words, anyone who is 18 or over and has any contact with children (and vulnerable adults) which is more than incidental as part of their ministry must be vetted.
-Those who are aged 16 and under 18 may be vetted, but this can only be carried out with the written consent of their parent/guardian and the young person themselves.
+In other words, anyone who is 18 or over and has necessary and regular (more than 3 days) contact with children (and vulnerable adults) as part of their ministry, must be vetted.
+Those who are aged under 18 may be vetted, but this can only be carried out with the written consent of their parent/guardian and the young person themselves.

 For other Church personnel who may come into contact but who do not work directly with children (or vulnerable adults) in the Church, vetting is not required.

 Harm, in relation to a person, means exploitation or abuse, whether physical, sexual or emotional;